ibm-cloud-docs/vpc/lb-overview.md

 ## Front-end listeners and back-end pools
 {: #front-end-listeners-and-back-end-pools}

 Front-end listeners are application ports for load balancers to receive incoming requests while back-end pools are the application servers behind the load balancers.

+Guidelines are as follows:

-You can define up to 10 front-end listeners and map them to back-end pools on the back-end application servers.
-The FQDN assigned to your load balancer and the front-end listener ports are exposed to the public internet.
+* You can define up to 10 front-end listeners and map them to back-end pools on the back-end application servers.
+* The FQDN assigned to your load balancer and the front-end listener ports are exposed to the public internet.
 Incoming user requests are received on these ports.
+* Supported front-end listener and back-end pool protocols are HTTP, HTTPS, and TCP.
+* You can configure an HTTP/HTTPS front-end listener with an HTTP/HTTPS back-end pool.
+* HTTP/2 is supported for listeners only.

-Supported front-end listener and back-end pool protocols are HTTP, HTTPS, and TCP.
-You can configure an HTTP/HTTPS front-end listener with an HTTP/HTTPS back-end pool.
-HTTP and HTTPS listeners and pools are interchangeable.
-HTTP/2 is supported for listeners only.
-A TCP front-end listener can only be configured with a TCP back-end pool.
+* HTTP and HTTPS listeners and pools are interchangeable.
+* A TCP front-end listener can only be configured with a TCP back-end pool.

-You can attach up to 50 virtual server instances to a back-end pool.
+* You can attach up to 50 virtual server instances to a back-end pool.
 Traffic is sent to each instance on its specified data port.
 This data port doesn't need to be the same as the front-end listener port.

-{: important}

 ## Elasticity
 {: #alb-elasticity}